Traewelling/traewelling/API_CHANGELOG.md

 ## 2024-05-30

+Added `GET /operator` endpoint to get a paginated list of all operators.

+## 2024-05-30

 Renamed `trainDuration` and `trainDistance` attributes to `totalDuration` and `totalDistance` in all `User` object.
 (We have more than just trains.)